 Diane is also an acclaimed playwright, with her two plays, S.C.U.K. and Readers’ Wives, earning excellent reviews from the public and professionals alike.

-She teaches both standup and drama writing (both comedy and straight) at The Actors’ Centre in London’s Covent Garden, standup at the London drama school, ALRA, and is also the standup comedy tutor for the well-known London venue, Up The Creek, in Greenwich.
-In addition, she is a tutor for Evolution Arts in Brighton in screenwriting, drama writing, sketch writing, standup and satire.
+She teaches comedy and satire writing at Goldsmiths, University of London, standup and drama writing (both comedy and straight) at The Actors’ Centre in London’s Covent Garden, standup at the London drama school, ALRA, and is also the standup comedy tutor for the well-known London venue, Up The Creek, in Greenwich.

 As a writer, Diane is renowned for her stylishly witty and sharp material; as a script consultant / teacher with ScriptWhizz, she is also well-known for being able to hone in instantly on problems, possessing an equally swift ability to offer practical solutions.